venezuela

 The company provides transportation for all business travelers to Venezuela.
 When booking travel, travelers are advised to contact the Chevron Land Transportation Department in Caracas (contact shown below) to request transportation.

-The Land Transportation Department will then confirm transportation details in an email sent back to the traveler, including the name of the Chevron security representative assigned to meet the traveler at the airport.
-Travelers cannot use public transportation, including taxis or vehicles on the street, due to local security concerns.
+The Land Transportation Department will then confirm transportation details in an email sent back to the traveller, including the name of the Chevron security representative assigned to meet the traveller at the airport. travelers cannot use public transportation, including taxis or vehicles on the street, due to local security concerns.

 Contact the Caracas Central Control (CECON) if the Chevron security escort is not present upon your arrival at the airport.